-By Stephen Burke.
-Last updated 13th May 2022.
+By Stephen Kane.
+Last Updated 24th November 2023.
 In this guide, we’ll explore how you can claim compensation through the Motor Insurers’ Bureau (MIB).
 If you have been involved in a road traffic accident where the driver has failed to stop or is uninsured, then you may feel very anxious about how you will recover your financial losses and make a personal injury claim.

 Your insurance company may cover you for any damages to your vehicle and fortunately, victims in this situation can turn to an organisation called the Motor Insurers’ Bureau (MIB).